-I’ve been interested in photography and music for my entire life.
-As a child, I watched my uncle look down into a viewfinder camera, amazed at how the lens image lingered above the glass plate, like a ghost.
-Noticing my curiosity, he guided me through the intricate opposing movements required to handle the camera, as the image is reversed through the viewfinder against one’s natural viewpoint.
+I’ve been interested in photography for my entire life.
+As a child of about seven, I watched my uncle look down into a viewfinder camera… I was amazed at how the lens image lingered above the glass plate, like a ghost.
+Noticing my curiosity, he guided me through the intricate opposing movements required to handle the camera, the image being reversed through the viewfinder against one’s natural viewpoint.

 At roughly nine or ten, our extended family spent summers in Lake Tahoe, took road trips to Aptos, and engaged in events where the Nikon camera was handed around.
 My elders showed me how to adjust the aperture between the limits within the viewfinder, and they also guided me through shutter speed settings.